A tiger walking through the forest

 Tiger and cubs © tigersintheforest.com

-Tiger populations are on the brink of extinction in many countries in South East Asia, due, largely, to habitat loss.
-This is the result of rapid human population expansion and the related increases in mining, logging, farming, palm oil plantations, settlements, roads and railways.
+Tiger populations are on the brink of extinction in many countries in Southeast Asia, due, largely, to habitat loss.
+The reasons for tiger habitat loss include rapid human population expansion and the related increases in mining, logging, deforestation, farming, palm oil plantations, settlements, roads and railways.

 As tiger habitats have split and separated, inbreeding has become more common, which also contributes to the decline in numbers.